raikilon/dev-notes/aws/saa-c03/aws.md

 You need to define CORS policy on the bucket with a json document.
 The rules are processed in order, the first rule which matches is used.

+To perform a multipart upload with encryption using an AWS KMS key, the requester must have permission to the `kms:Decrypt` and `kms:GenerateDataKey*` actions on the key.
+These permissions are required because Amazon S3 must decrypt and read data from the encrypted file parts before it completes the multipart upload.

 #### S3 Encryption Enforcement (SSE-KMS)

 * The header **`x-amz-server-side-encryption`** specifies the encryption type: